taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

 In this part, you have applied styling for your application and components.
-It should be in a representable state now.
+It should be in a representable state from a developer's point of view.
 You can find this part of the chapter in [the GitHub repository](https://github.com/rwieruch/react-redux-hackernews/tree/6cb35b024abb59a2192c8ac0bb700046a700d470).

 ### Part 4: Archive a Story